Ropewalks, Liverpool: FACT Liverpool

 FACT Liverpool (Foundation for the Arts and Creative Technologies) is an important part of the UK's cultural life and is located on Wood Street.
 Officially opened in 2003, FACT is a purpose-built arts building housing art galleries, a media and events space, a lab for learning and experimentation, a Picturehouse cinema and bar.
 FACT both exhibits and produces video, digital art and film.
-Designed by architect Austin-Smith:Lord, the centre welcomes millions of visitors every year and has hosted high profile international guests and stars of Hollywood.
+Designed by architect Austin-Smith:Lord, the centre welcomes millions of visitors every year and has hosted high-profile international guests and stars of Hollywood.
 FACT regularly participates in Liverpool Biennial, the contemporary art festival featuring art from all over the world.

 Wolstenholme Square

 Wolstenholme Square was built on land owned by the Wolstenholme family.
 In the 18th century, it was a dwelling-place for some of Liverpool's most prosperous merchants with extensive views of the River Mersey and the Wirral Peninsula.
 At the time, the neighbourhood was seen as fashionable.
 In more recent times, the square witnessed significant changes during the final decades of the 20th century and beginning of the 21st century.
 During the late 1980s, the square suffered from post-industrial dereliction and abandonment and was characterised by rundown warehouses.
-From the 1990s and in to the 2000s, it accommodated nightclubs and raves at the height of dance and electronic music, such as Nation (the host venue of global clubbing brand Cream), Pleasure Rooms and The Kazimier club.
+From the 1990s and in to the 2000s, it accommodated nightclubs and raves at the height of dance and electronic music, such as Nation (the host venue of global clubbing brand Cream), Pleasure Rooms, Wolstenholme Creative Space and The Kazimier club.
 From the 2000s, changes in the overall landscape of the Ropewalks area led to more residential properties being built and in 2016, the nightclubs were closed and bulldozed to make way for regeneration.
 A new neighbourhood of residential apartment blocks and commercial units were then built on Wolstenholme Square.
 However, Kazimier Garden continues to operate in the immediate vicinity as a bar and garden on the adjacent Seel Street, whilst the Kazimier itself moved to the Invisible Wind Factory in the north docks of Liverpool city centre.
 At the centre of the Wolstenholme Square stands the art sculpture known as 'Penelope'.